How to Introduce Your Newborn and Your Dog

 Let Him Follow His Nose

-Make sure to have one of your family members or friends to bring back a onesie or blanket from the hospital that your baby has worn so that your dog can become accustomed to the smell.
+Before introducing dogs to newborns, make sure to have one of your family members or friends bring back a onesie or blanket from the hospital that your baby has worn so that your dog can become accustomed to the smell.
 By the time the baby comes, your dog will already be familiar with their smell and will be less likely to become upset, anxious, or angry.